Struct Git

 no_userNo user was associated with the committer email address in the commit.

-unverified_emailThe committer email address in the commit was associated with a user, but the email address is not verified on her/his account.
+unverified_emailThe committer email address in the commit was associated with a user, but the email address is not verified on their account.

 bad_emailThe committer email address in the commit is not included in the identities of the PGP key that made the signature.